J&K: Clashes erupt in Awantipora over custodial death of school teacher

 Demanding action against the Police and the NIA, hundreds of Locals shouting pro Independence and Anti India Slogans hit the streets of Awantipora and hurled stones on the Forces deployed in the area.

-The Police initially allowing the people march ahead peacefully, fired tear smoke shells and pellets to disperse them.
+The Police initially allowed the people to march ahead peacefully, fired tear smoke shells and pellets to disperse them.

 Rizwan Pandit, 28, a resident of Awantipora in Jammu and Kashmir's Pulwama district, died during the intervening night of Monday and Tuesday, a police officer said.
 Pandit, who was a teacher at a private school, was picked up by the security agencies three days ago in connection with a terror case, the officer said.